J-Gras/intel-expire/README.md

 ```
 Once an item expires, the hook `single_item_expired` is called.
 If all hook handlers are executed, the expiration timeout will be reset.
 Otherwise, if one of the handlers terminates using `break`, the item will be removed.
 This allows to make use of per item expiration for executing arbitrary actions.

 **NOTE:** As described above, item expiration will _not_ cause that the item is removed upon expiration by default.
-If you would like to remove expired items add the following to your `local.bro`
+If you would like to remove expired items add the following to your `local.zeek`
 ```
 @load packages/intel-expire/delete-expired
 ```